-3.7.
-For Emission Points AA-001, AA-033, and AA-040, the maximum permissible emission of ash and/or particulate matter from fossil fuel burning installations of equal to or greater than 10 MMBTU per hour per heat input shall not exceed an emission rate as determined by the relationship:
+3.9.
+For Emission Point AA-001, the maximum permissible emission of ash and/or particulate matter from fossil fuel burning installations greater than 10 MMBtu per hour heat input but less than 10,000 MMBtu per hour heat input shall not exceed an emission rate as determined by the relationship:

-$$E = 0.8808 I^{-0.1667}$$
+$E = 0.8808 I^{-0.1667}$

-where "E" is the emission rate in pounds per MMBTU per hour heat input and "I" is the heat input in MMBTU per hour.
+Where "E" is the emission rate in pounds per million BTU per hour heat input and "I" is the heat input in millions of BTU per hour.
+The permittee shall demonstrate compliance with the condition by complying with the requirements of Condition 3.8.

 (Ref.: 11 Miss.
-Admin.
-Code Pt.
-2, R. 1.3.D(1)(b).)
+Admin Code Pt.2, R.1.3.D(b).)